How to Find Blog Topics for ANY Website {9 Methods with Complete Steps}

 6. Find Content Ideas Using Long Tail Keywords

-Ideally, this method should have been only included in the section of this article (find blog topics through keyword research), but I have mentioned it separately because keyword research is generally the first step for most SEO activities, and this sub-process may have been looked.
+Ideally, this method should have been only included in the section of this article (find blog topics through keyword research), but I have mentioned it separately because keyword research is generally the first step for most SEO activities, and this sub-process may have been looked at.
 Even if it hasn’t, there is a good chance that you might not have used these for blog topics.

 The process:

-For more keywords, you can harvest it from google autofill in the search bar.
+For more keywords, you can harvest it from Google autofill in the search bar.
 You can use some prefixes or extensions to find keywords.

-Example: Seed keyword is: ‘keyword research’
+Example: Seed keyword is: ‘keyword research

 You can search for keywords such as “Keyword research for *”.
 Resultant keywords may include: